gerardbm/sigma-theme/README.md

 - `sticky_menu`: true or false to make the menu sticky on scroll.

+Scroll up button, in `_config.yml`:

+- `scrollup`: true or false to make the menu sticky on scroll.

 Favicons, in `_config.yml`:

 - `favicon_ico`: The relative path of your favicon.